Super Rugby Aotearoa: Crusaders hold on to take down Chiefs

 Jordan produced the most telling moment of the first half when he snaffled Richie Mo'unga's high hoist out of Damian McKenzie's grasp and sprinted away to score the opening try.

-It speaks volumes of Jordan's captivating form, which has seen the fullback claim 12 tries in 14 outings, that he is keeping the equally-influential David Havili on the bench.
+It speaks volumes of Jordan's captivating form, which has seen him claim 12 tries in 14 outings, that he is keeping the equally-influential David Havili on the bench.

 Aaron Cruden did his best to spark the Chiefs with darting half breaks but his attempted offloads didn't go to hand as the Crusaders defence scrambled all game long.
 This was a frustrating theme for the Chiefs – turnovers at key moments and the failure to convert attacking momentum proving costly.